VoidDominator/Scriptorium/README.md

 Scriptorium is a full-stack web application designed to be a dynamic platform for developers to create, share, and collaborate on code templates, blogs, and programming insights.
 Built with **Next.js**, **TypeScript**, and **Prisma**, Scriptorium enables seamless integration of frontend and backend functionality to enhance coding productivity and community engagement.

 This project is mainly based on handouts give from University of Toronto, CSC309.
-The corresponding instructions are: https://www.cs.toronto.edu/~kianoosh/courses/csc309/resources/handouts/?source=pp1 https://www.cs.toronto.edu/~kianoosh/courses/csc309/resources/handouts/?source=pp2
+The instructions are: https://www.cs.toronto.edu/~kianoosh/courses/csc309/resources/handouts/?source=pp1 https://www.cs.toronto.edu/~kianoosh/courses/csc309/resources/handouts/?source=pp2